 For modern calligraphers, Bickham’s guide offers an abundance of models for imitation and provides a delightful look back at the instruction manuals and teaching methods of the mid-1700s.
 Enhanced with many charming engravings, this hard-to-find antique teaching tool can be read as easily for pleasure as for inspiration.
 It will appeal to calligraphers, graphic artists, and any devotee of fine penmanship.

-Practicing cursive has been so much fun and very relaxing during lockdown.
 I’d highly recommend this book one to anyone who is interested in learning or perfecting.

 I got my copy from Townsends.
 Which is printed on textured paper and bound together with stitching.
 A very nice touch.